 - Vary in size; their caps can be anywhere between 1-6 centimeters (0.4-2.3 inches) wide, while Burnt Match stems are usually 0,5 - 2 centimeters (0.2-0.8 inches) long only!
 Burnt Matches mushroom's Stem Burnt Matches mushrooms' stem is very thin (1-2mm) and brittle.

-Button Mushrooms, also known as Agaricus Bisporus Mushrooms.
-The button mushroom is a cultivated species of Agaricaceae (mushroom) sold as food.
-The button mushroom is also known by several other names such as champignon mushroom and Paris mushroom.
+White Button Mushrooms, also known as Agaricus Bisporus Mushrooms.
+The white button mushroom is also known by several other names, such as champignon mushroom and Paris mushroom.

-- The button mushroom has been considered an excellent food source for more than 2,000 years.
+- The white button has been considered an excellent food source for over 2,000 years.
 Agaricus bisporus contains high levels of important nutrients and low calories.

-- Agaricus bisporus has a unique flavor that is influenced by Agaricus bisporus post-harvest handling and caring processes.
+- Agaricus bisporus has a unique flavor influenced by Agaricus bisporus post-harvest handling and caring processes.

 8. Cauliflower Mushrooms